mac-egirls/mcmaster-cs-wiki/courses/y3/courselist.md

 ### COMPSCI 3DM3 - Intro to Data Mining
 - A machine learning course that covers more topics but less in depth than COMPSCI 4ML3 (both courses have some overlap as such)
-- Usually has very little practical content (i.e. programming) and is mostly theory based
+- Usually has very little practical content (i.e. not much programming) and is mostly theory based
 - Has been said that COMPSCI 3DM3 (Intro to Data Mining) is a better way to prep for COMPSCI 4ML3 (Intro to Machine Learning) than Linear Optimization due to not using much linear optimization in 4ML3
 - Is considered to have interesting content and has had online quizzes in the past, but also has been a generally unorganized course